On-Premises NAS to the Azure Cloud

 Missed our webinar on “Moving your On-Premise NAS to the Azure Cloud?”
 Remember to click the button below to test drive SoftNAS Cloud NAS on Microsoft Azure today.

 See the slides on SlideShare: Click here

 So how does this benefit us?
 We have a few use cases we want to highlight below for Azure Storage.
-The use cases are SaaS enable applications, disaster recovery, and hybrid storage.
+The use cases are SaaS enables applications, disaster recovery, and hybrid storage.

 For the first use case, the challenge is needing to SaaS enable a customer-facing application on Azure but the app doesn’t support Blob.
 They also need AD or LDAP integration for that application, so what would the solution be?

 The last use case is hybrid on-premise usage.
-For example, a company with has performance-sensitive applications that need a local LAN.
-They need off-site protection or a capacity, and the solution would be to set up replication to Azure and then have that expand capacity, so whenever they run out of space on-premise we would then be able to burst out into Azure and create more and more virtual machines to access that data, or maybe it’s a web services account that has a web portal UI or something like that that needs just a web presence, and then we’re able to many copies of different web servers that are load balanced, all accessing their same data on top of Microsoft Azure through SoftNAS.
+For example, a company has performance-sensitive applications that need a local LAN.
+They need off-site protection or a capacity, and the solution would be to set up replication to Azure and then have that expand capacity, so whenever they run out of space on-premise we would then be able to burst out into Azure and create more and more virtual machines to access that data, or maybe it’s a web service account that has a web portal UI or something like that needs just a web presence, and then we’re able to many copies of different web servers that are load-balanced, all accessing their same data on top of Microsoft Azure through SoftNAS NAS Storage.
 So all these use cases are possible.
 These are all use cases that I’ve had customers experience today.